-Michael D. Aguirre
+Michael D. Aguirre, PhD

 Michael Aguirre explores the aftermath of the guest worker Bracero Program that brought Mexican farm workers to the U.S. between 1942 and 1964.
 Focusing on the Eastern California borderlands of Imperial County, California, and Mexicali, Baja California Norte, he...